Hexadual/CNIT48101/docs/source/lab4.rst

     phpinfo(INFO_GENERAL);
     ?>

 The last file used in this lab is a shell script that pulls the docker container from dockerhub and runs it on the desired machine.
+This scrip can be run by typing `sudo sh lab4_script.sh`

 SHELL File
 .. code-block:: bash